 Description: Achilles tendonitis is the inflammation of the Achilles tendon, the large tendon at the back of the ankle.

 Treatment: A regimen of rest, ice application, anti-inflammatory drugs, targeted stretching and strengthening routines, and professional physical therapy.
-Your Florissant, MO physical therapist may also recommend eccentric loading exercises to enhance tendon strength.
+Your Florissant, MO physical therapist may also recommend eccentric loading exercises to strengthen the tendon.
 This method assists in promoting healing and preventing recurrence.

 Plantar Fasciitis